SPECIAL NOTICE - COVID-19 UPDATES

 For more information, please contact Park Ranger Jonathan Dumais or 978-318-8534.

 The Canal provides a unique, close-up view of ocean going ships and tugs underway as they utilize the canal route between Cape Cod Bay and Buzzards Bay.
 Cruise lines, cargo ships and jumbo car carriers can be seen from the Canal banks.
 From the simple lines of a working harbor tug to the sleek look of a luxury yacht, the Canal provides a continuous parade of vessels to observe and enjoy.

 Fishing is permitted from the Canal banks in all areas except Massachusetts Maritime Academy and the Canal Administration area in Buzzards Bay.
 Caution is advised as the rip rap slopes can be slippery.
-Access point for handicap fishing is available at the Sandwich bulkhead area and the Scusset Beach fishing pier.
-Salt water fishing and lobstering are subject to state regulations and licensing.
+Handicap accessible fishing is available at the Sandwich bulkhead area and the Scusset Beach fishing pier.

 Swimming and scuba diving are prohibited in the Canal due to its swift current.
 A swimming beach on Cape Cod Bay is available at Scusset Beach State Reservation.

 The Bournedale Hills Trail extends 1.4 miles along the north side of the Canal from Bourne Scenic Park to the Herring Run.
 The trail includes a .8 mile self guided loop which interprets the Canal's historic and natural features.

 Within Scusset Beach State Reservation, the .7 mile interpretive trail to Sagamore Hill provides access to an area that was once a Native American meeting ground and later the site of a World War II Coastal Fortification.
 The top of Sagamore Hill commands a view of the Canal's east entrance and Cape Cod Bay.
 Click here for a trail map.